-Respondent has been practicing law since 1973, which gives him fifty years of experience in the practice of law.
-Respondent repeatedly failed to respond to Disciplinary Counsel's initial requests on numerous occasions [ODC Ex.
-13 at 576-578; 582-583].
-Additionally, Respondent's client, Mr. Peters, was a Court Ordered protected person at all times throughout his representation, yet Respondent engaged in his financial exploitation, as deemed by the Court.
-[ODC Ex.
-8 at 419] Respondent knowingly accepted the unauthorized \$5,000.00 payment when Respondent had already charged a \$2,500.00 flat fee that had been paid in full, causing unjust enrichment.
-Moreover, Respondent continued to negotiate for additional money with Complainant's new counsel before he was willing to reimburse the money the court ordered him to pay fifteen months earlier, when he had already been paid \$5,000.00 above the flat fee rate [Hrg.
+Respondent knowingly accepted the unauthorized \$5,000.00 payment when Respondent had been charged a \$2,500.00 flat fee that had been paid in full, causing unjust enrichment.
+Moreover, Respondent continued to negotiate for additional money with Complainant's new counsel before he was willing to reimburse the money the court ordered him to pay fifteen months (15) earlier when he had already been paid \$5,000.00 above the flat fee rate.
+[Hrg.
 Tr. at 338].
-Finally, regarding his prior disciplinary offenses, Respondent had received four admonishments by the Investigative Panel at the time of the herein complaint's filing, two in 2002, one in 2015, and one in 2019, where Respondent was admonished for violation of Rules 1.3, 1.4, 1.15(a), 1.16(d) and 5.1(a) of the West Virginia Rules of Professional Conduct.
+Finally, regarding his prior disciplinary offenses, Respondent has received four (4) admonishments by the Investigative Panel in his 49 years of practice, two in 2002, one in 2015, and one in 2019, where Respondent was admonished for violation of Rules 1.3, 1.4, 1.15(a), 1.16(d) and 5.1(a) of the West Virginia Rules of Professional Conduct.

 Standard 9.22(a) of the ABA Standards for Imposing Lawyer Sanctions indicates that prior disciplinary offenses constitute an aggravating factor.
 Respondent was warned of the need for written fee agreements in 2015.
 In the January 31, 2015 Lawyer Disciplinary Board Investigative Panel Closing in Thomas E. Withrow's complaint, I.D.
 No. 14-05-001, the Investigative Panel was "troubled by Respondent's failure to have a written contingent fee agreement" and stated that the "[n]ew Rule 1.5 which became effective January 1, 2015 now requires all fee agreements are to be in writing." (emphasis included in document).
 The Investigative Panel admonished Respondent and warned that "any future failure to put fee agreements in writing will result in the filing of formal charges, especially in light of new Rule 1.5 requiring written fee agreements in all cases."
 [ODC Ex.
-18 at 647-658] This is the Rule Respondent claimed to have no knowledge of at the hearing and for which he blamed ODC for its failure to properly educate practitioners.
+18 at 647-658].
+This is the Rule Respondent claimed to have no knowledge of at the hearing and for which he blamed ODC for its failure to properly educate practitioners.
 [Hrg.
-Tr. at 312]
+Tr. at 312].

 Respondent was also warned of the need to properly account for fees earned and billed in the Lawyer Disciplinary Board Investigative Panel Closing in Ronald E. Cook's complaint, I.D.
 No. 18-02-288, issued on December 3, 2019.
-The Investigative Panel was "disturbed" that Respondent was unable to either locate the Complainant's file or provide any billing or accounting information of the fee paid to the firm by Complainant.
-Since he failed to keep record of his hours worked, Respondent was unable to properly account for the fees and the Investigative Panel ordered Respondent to refund the full \$10,000.00 retainer to Complainant.
-Upon proof of compliance with the repayment, the Investigative Panel closed the matter and admonished Respondent for violating the Rules [ODC Ex.
+The Investigative Panel was "disturbed" that the Respondent was unable to either locate the Complainant's file or provide any billing or accounting information of the fee paid to the firm by the Complainant.
+Since he failed to keep a record of his hours worked, Respondent was unable to properly account for the fees and the Investigative Panel ordered Respondent to refund the full \$10,000.00 retainer to Complainant.
+Upon proof of compliance with the repayment, the Investigative Panel closed the matter and admonished the Respondent for violating the Rules.
+[ODC Ex.
 18 at 663-667].

-Despite being admonished for his violation of the Rules in 2015 and 2019, and being warned that any future violations would result in charges, Respondent failed to respect the Investigative Panel's discipline and disregarded their warnings.
+Despite being admonished for his violation of the Rules in 2015 and 2019 and being warned that any future violations would result in charges, Respondent failed to respect the Investigative Panel's discipline and disregarded their warnings.